Foxster89/docusaurus-2/docs/doc6.md

 ## Experiments

 1. Baseline test
-2. Test with chor music from children performed by
+2. Test with choire music from children performed by 1Voice
-3. Jodeln
+3. Yodel

 :::note